Working Well Part 1: Office kitchen designs to promote healthy eating

 Our space for ASV Partners also features dining stools, with a dark wood ensemble tucked at a bench before the soaring window.

-Green Star Accredited Professional and A1 Office Design Manager, Dana Moussaoui said designing a kitchen space with furniture and features that promote employee health and wellness was a workplace shift she looks forward to seeing more of.
+Green Star Accredited Professional and A1 Office Design Director, Dana Moussaoui said designing a kitchen space with furniture and features that promote employee health and wellness was a workplace shift she looks forward to seeing more of.

 ‘Health and wellness are certainly words that come up today during client consultations that perhaps weren’t so common just a few years ago when you were talking office furnishings and fit-outs,’ Dana said.